linkev/PlayStation-3-XMB/README.md

 - [Alphardex](https://codepen.io/alphardex/pen/poPZNwE) for the original code, seriously, this CodePen was the closest thing I could find to an XMB code starting point.

-There was another guy on [Reddit](https://www.reddit.com/r/webdev/comments/1ca4gpy/ps3s_xmb_interface_done_in_html5_css_javascript/) that had a really good replica, but I was too slow to find it and it seems the Github repo is long gone.

 - Sony for the original PS3 XMB implementation, personally I think this is the best thing they have designed and I really love it.

 ## Support